 The best way to check for an undercooked cheesecake is to place an electronic thermometer in the middle of the cheesecake once it’s baked.
 If it's at 150 degrees Fahrenheit, that means it’s cooked.
 If it doesn’t, place it back into the oven to bake further.

 Who doesn’t love cheesecake?
 If it’s the traditional New York-style cheesecake or the delicious strawberry-filled one, there are not many who would say no to this tasty dessert.

 Making your own cheesecake at home can be an enjoyable and rewarding experience but it can be complicated, especially when trying to figure out when the cheesecake is cooked.

-A cheesecake that is not cooked properly is too liquid, will fall to the bottom, and will simply not maintain its shape.
+A cheesecake that is not cooked properly is too liquid, will sink and will simply not maintain its shape.

-To achieve the soft, smooth, and melting-in-your-mouth taste that cheesecakes are renowned for, it is necessary to learn a few techniques and the best cheese for your cheesecake.
+To achieve the soft, smooth, and melting-in-your-mouth taste that cheesecakes are renowned for, it's necessary to learn a few techniques and discover what's the best cheese for your cheesecake.

 The best part is that aside from easily testing the cake’s cooking time there are simple methods to correct it when it’s undercooked.

 Learn information about the best methods to detect whether your cheesecake is cooked properly and easy fixes to make it firmer.

 How To Know If Its An Undercooked Cheesecake

 As with any baked dessert, cheesecakes need to be cooked perfectly.
 This is a matter of the correct ingredients, the right measurements, and baking time, all of which are vital for the best final product.